Provide educational outreach toward the LGBTQIA Community of color

 Recognize and celebrate the substantial achievements within our community

-In a society where you’re constantly bombarded with images of how to dress, how to look, how to think and how to react to news and events that impact your world, we invite you to take a moment to stop and “Just Be”.
+In a society where you’re constantly bombarded with images of how to dress, how to look, how to think and how to react to news and events that impact your world, we invite you to take a moment to stop and embrace who you are!
 You fill in the blank of what comes after that…